telerik/blazor-docs/knowledge-base/numerictextbox-disable-arrows.md

 ## Description

-When using the NumericTextBox with arrows enabled, I want to disable the down arrow programmatically at the component's minimum value to prevent looping to the maximum value.
+In a NumericTextBox with enabled arrows, I want to disable the down arrow programmatically at the component's minimum value to prevent looping to the maximum value.

 This KB article answers the following questions: